awwright/http-progress/draft-wright-http-patch-byterange.md

                      [ message-body ]
 ~~~

-A patch is applied to a document by changing the range of bytes to the contents of the patch message payload.
+A patch is applied to a document by setting the indicated range of bytes to the contents of the patch message payload.
 Servers MUST treat an invalid or nonexistent range as an error.